xixiaofinland/xixiao.github.io/content/four_month_into_rust.md

 let json: String = callRemoteService().unwrap();
 // use json for other logic now;
 ```

+## Either...or computation

+The nullable/fallable check is so frequent in code that Monad helps to hide
+these checks to avoid boilerplate code.

 In idiomatic Rust code, the `either success...or fail` is usually encapsulated into
 `?`, so the code looks clean.
 Wonderful!